MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ## Default Conditions

 Conditions are used to determine which transition is used to exit a step.
 Transitions are evaluated top to bottom, and the first valid one will be selected.
 To be valid means to have only fulfilled conditions or no conditions at all.
-A condition usually requires the user's intervention, for example grabbing an object, but not necessarily so: conditions like the timeout condition will trigger regardless of what the user does, and there may be cases in which other factors in the environment determine if a condition is fulfilled.
+A condition usually requires the user's intervention, for example grabbing an object.
+However this is not always the case: conditions like the timeout condition will trigger regardless of the user’s activity.
+There may also be cases in which other factors in the environment determine if a condition is fulfilled.
 Conditions need to be active in order to be fulfilled.
 As soon as a step is active, all containing Conditions are active as well.

 ------